 Substantially all of the Authority's capital assets are leased to various businesses for periods up to 40 years.
-The Governmental Accounting Standards Board (GASB) Statement No. 87 - Leases has been implemented for the year ended June 30, 2022.
-Beginning net position for the earliest periods presented has been adjusted for the cumulative effect of implementing the change in accounting principle.
-See Note 17 for more information.
+The Governmental Accounting Standards Board (GASB) Statement No. 87 - Leases has been implemented as of the year ended June 30, 2022.